(735 ILCS 5/2-1108)

 Unless the nature of the case requires otherwise, the jury shall

 material question or questions of fact submitted to the jury in writing.
+Any party may request special interrogatories.

 Special interrogatories shall be tendered, objected to, ruled upon and